-In the first year of BSc Psychology, we lay the foundations for understanding the basic principles of psychological theory, of the research methods and analysis that will be used, and introduce students to practical psychology experiments.
-We also require undergraduates to select two non-psychology options and encourage them to widen their perspectives with subjects they may not have tried previously, for example philosophy or oceanography.
+In the first year of the BSc Psychology, we lay the foundations for understanding the basic principles of psychological theory and of the research methods and analysis used in social sciences.
+We also introduce students to practical psychology experiments.
+Material from two core areas: Individual Differences and Behavioural Neuroscience is covered in more details.

-In the second year, students will be cover material in depth from key areas of psychology: Neurpsychology; Cognitive Psychology; Developmental Psychology; Social and Personality Psychology; and Individual Differences.
+In the second year, students will cover in depth material from remaining key areas of psychology: Cognitive Psychology and Perception; Developmental Psychology; and Social Psychology.
 Both research methods and practical tuition will be extended in preparation for the final year project.

 In the final year students widen their knowledge in Clinical Psychology.
-We also offer a wide selection of optional modules allowing students to specialise in whichever area of psychology they are particularly interested in - including Health Psychology, Clinical Psychology, Educational Psychology, Developmental Psychopathology, Forensic Psychology, Perception and many more.
-These seminar courses are based upon individual reading and open discussion of up to date research.
+We also offer a wide selection of optional modules allowing students to specialise in whichever area of psychology they are particularly interested in - including Health Psychology, Clinical Psychology, Educational Psychology, Social Psychology, Developmental Psychopathology, Forensic Psychology, Perception and many more.
 We also permit our students to choose up to two options outside of Psychology facilitating interdisciplinary study or enabling them to finalise their minor degree.

 All BSc Psychology students must also choose a topic for a literature review and a research paper, which they complete under the supervision of a member of staff in Psychology.
 The research paper will be the culmination of three years research training and will constitute a valuable piece of psychological research, the best example of which will be presented a prize.

 The BSc Psychology degree at the University of Southampton is accredited by the British Psychological Society and confers eligibility for the Graduate Basis for Chartered Membership.